 - One last term worth keeping in mind is mean aerodynamic chord.
 As we know, the chord is a line between the leading and trailing edge of the wing, measured parallel to the normal airflow over the wing; on a tapered wing the chord varies and the average is the mean aerodynamic chord (MAC); CG is typically defined as a percentage of MAC (% MAC).

 All of these terms are relative to pilots because they provide the vocabulary and knowledge necessary to understand and calculate weight and balance.

 Calculating Center of Gravity

 To determine an aircraft’s CG, find the weight and arms for the aircraft’s entire mass.
 Then, the pilot needs to multiply the weights by the arms to calculate the individual moments (Weight x Arm = Moment).
 These moments need to be added together to find a total moment.
 Finally, the total moment gets divided by the total weight (Total Moment / Total Weight = CG).
 The solution from this equation is the arm of the CG, so long as this arm falls within the limits dictated by the aircraft manufacturer, the aircraft is considered to be safe for flight.

-Understanding these common weight and balance concepts are imperative to aircraft performance and require consideration to all aircraft and every flight.
+Understanding these common weight and balance concepts is imperative to aircraft performance and requires consideration to all aircraft and every flight.